hpi-sam/digital-fuesim-manv/README.md

 Large values (images, large text, binary etc.) are not directly stored in the state.
 Instead the store only contains uuids that identify the blob.
 The blob can be retrieved via a separate (yet to be implemented) REST API.

-The blob that belongs to an uuid cannot be changed or deleted.
+The blob that belongs to an uuid cannot be changed or deleted while the state is still saved on the server.
 To change a blob, a new one should be uploaded and the old uuid in the state replaced with the new one.

 If an action would add a new blobId to the state, the blob should have previously been uploaded to the server.